 Water-supply -- Nevada

-Abstract Contains poems and prose by Hendel and others on many subjects.
-Some material appears under Hendel's pen name, Cinnabar Ike, and was previously published in Nevada newspapers.
+Charles Hendel was a Nevada State Assemblyman from Mineral County, 1951-1957.
+The collection contains poems and prose by Hendel and others on many subjects, including some material published under Hendel's pen name, Cinnabar Ike.
 Also included are letters and essays about Mark Twain Youth Camp (Mineral County, Nevada), and proposals to bring water from the Columbia River to Nevada.

 In This Land: A History of the Lamoille Area of Elko County, Nevada, 1865-1965

 Edna Patterson was a Nevada rancher, historian, and author.
 The collection includes a study of what was originally Lamoille Precinct of Lander County, Nevada including Lamoille, Pleasant Valley, Fort Halleck, and Halleck Station.
 The author discusses the development of the Lamoille region, including the areas of business, medicine, mining, ranching, water problems on the Humboldt River, and fraternal and other organizations.

 Lake Tahoe elevations data for 1888-1989

 This table of yearly highs and lows of Lake Tahoe elevations was compiled by Alton and Mary Ellen Glass from U.S.G.S.
 Water Supply papers and records of the U.S. District Court Water Master, Reno.

 Francis Griffith Newlands was a U.S. Congressman and U.S Senator in Nevada.
 Collection contains papers, primarily correspondence about water resources and construction from 1891-1902.